Last Updated: September 4, 2023

 So if your school system needs improvement, that should be considered a crisis for a local development agency.
 If schools have a high dropout rate, demand better.

 More and more often, research shows percentage of college graduates living in a city as the best predictor of its economic performance.
 Keep those little ones and adolescents in school, and cultivate the potential link between higher education and economic development at every opportunity.
-Chances are, your residential college or university is a big contributor to your economic base.
+Chances are, your residential college or university itself is a big contributor to your economic base.

 Rural growth offers some unique challenges.
 Most businesses want to locate near good transportation, so if you were bypassed by the interstate system and are not near a good airport, you'll have a frustrating economic development situation.

 So it's doubly important for the rural, far-from-transportation crowd to foster creativity among its residents.
-Now the Internet offers much economic opportunity, but only to those with broadband.
+Now the Internet offers much economic opportunity, but only to those with high-speed broadband.

 For communities of all sizes and types, yes, economic development is an important goal because it provides jobs and supports the local population.

 You simply must start acting if you're an elected official.
 Economic difficulties in almost every part of the world are severe and in need of resolution.
-Here's a link to a decent discussion of the role of elected officials in economic growth.

 Community leadership can and should address many of the quality of life issues that are critical when business growth is discussed.
 It's essential that your people love your town, because their passion shows.